-After 2 full days in a coma, I woke up not knowing where I was.
+On the 3rd day I woke up from my coma, not knowing where I was.
 I was laying in a bed, white ceiling, white walls, covered in white sheets.
 It tooks me a second to even know who I was!
 I don’t remember what exactly happened the night my mother drove me to the ER….and they say I never will (fine by me cuz from what I was told it was not a pretty sight).
 I didn’t recognize my parents when I first became conscious, but that was quickly restored.
 What wasn’t quickly restored were my functions.
 I felt so weak from not eating for 3 days straight (because I was unconscious) that the first time I tried to walk I almost collapsed.
 When I returned home, my daily activities seemed like a chore.
 The first time I drove I got lost in my own town.
-I didn’t know what treets came before the other, and I kept forgetting conversations I had with people and realized later I was repeating myself over and over.
-Embarrassing what an understatement.
+I didn’t know what streets came before the other, and I kept forgetting conversations I had with people and realized later I was repeating myself over and over.
+Embarrassment was an understatement.

 What kinda freaked me out was me trying to write my very own name.
 Yea, I could do it, but it looked like a 5 year old wrote it.
 Remember the first time you tried to write your ABC’s?
 That’s what it felt like for me.

-Only 3 weeks after returning home I was able to write my name normally, my brain started remembering things, and I didn’t get lost in my own town.
-They said it should take longer for someone to recover from a coma (and I still am mending don’t get me wrong), but I believe the quick recovery was due to the fact that I had such a healthy diet and lifestyle prior so I was able to jump back quicker, plus the close work I was doing with my holistic dr AFTER returning home from the hospital and different foods / supplements he told me to consume to help my brain function, and lastly but certainly not least….God had His hand on me.
+Only 3 weeks after returning home I was able to write my name normally, my brain started remembering things and I didn’t get lost in my own town.
+They said it should take longer for someone to recover from a coma, but I believe the quick recovery was due to the fact that I had such a healthy diet and lifestyle prior so I was able to jump back quicker, plus the close work I was doing with my holistic dr AFTER returning home from the hospital and different foods / supplements he told me to consume to help my brain function, and lastly but certainly not least….God had His hand on me.
 He is the true Doctor and Healer.

 “This should never happen ever again in my lifetime” per all the medical doctors and my holistic dr. And I believe was a wakeup call for me to really take a day a week to rest and relax…hey, God did it!
 I love what I do and sometime I think I love it too much that I continue doing it and not resting.
 This is also a reminder to YOU that whatever circumstances you are in, please take a break.
 It’s not selfish, it’s caring for yourself so that you CAN care for others.